In this post we’ll discuss how to change your running technique without thinking about how you run.

-These are both examples of your CNS programming movement with what muscles it has available.
+These are both examples of your CNS programming movement with regard to present conditions.

-In the first example the exercise session has improved the ability of certain muscles to contract so your CNS immediately incorporates them into movement.
-You feel like you are moving with fewer restrictions and less effort.
+In the first example, the exercise session may have improved the ability of certain muscles to contract.
+Your CNS then incorporates them into movement.

 Upgrade your muscular system and change how you run.

-So if it’s possible that we change how we move according to the status of our muscular system, it stands to reason that if we increase the tolerance of our muscles we will naturally move ‘better’ for longer.
-No coaching required.
+So if we move differently according to the status of our muscular system, it stands to reason that if we increase the tolerance of our muscles we will naturally move ‘better’ for longer.

-Instead of focusing on how we run, we should be looking at the reasons why we run like that.
+Instead of focusing on how you run, look at the potential reasons why you might run like that.

 Your CNS is working with more information than any running coach could hope to fathom.